th3b055/railsconf_drones/README.md

 }

 ```
+3. __Add, commit, and push the repository__ up to GitHub with the changes you made to your file.

 ### Please Read the Documentation

 Look back at the library to see the different moves the drones can do.
 [Here's the library](https://github.com/felixge/node-ar-drone).